xmimiex/vue3-ssr-template/docs/README.md

 features:
 - title: Vue3 SSR
-  details: Server Side Rendering
-- title: State Management
-  details: TODO
+  details: Application's code runs on both the server and the client.
+Server Side Rendering helps you achieve the best possible initial load performance
 - title: I18n
-  details: Internationalization
-- title: Routing
-  details: TODO
+  details: Automatically and on the fly, the good messages, formats and currency are loaded for your selected locale
 - title: SEO
-  details: TODO
+  details: The search engine crawlers will directly see the fully rendered page because, using SSR, content and meta-data of all pages are generated server-side
+- title: Hybrid
+  details: Only the first page is generated from server-side, all the rest of navigation is made client-side
 - title: Production Ready
-  details: Everything you need to start a production ready web application
+  details: Everything you need to start a large scale-up web application

 footer: Made with ❤️
 ---